Mi Reflejo: Legacy and achievements

 In a 2020 statement for Billboard, Aguilera noted that she "was excited to bring a new life to [the] songs and reinvent [them]".
 She added that she "was allowed to create and express new ad libs and vocal runs that [she] wasn't given the freedom to do on her original record".
 New York Daily News writer Muri Assuncão noted that after the release of the album, Aguilera went on to use "her Latin charm and sultry persona — not to mention her jaw-dropping four-octave vocal range — to become one of pop music's most beloved icons".
 In the 2021 article for POPline, it was noted that Mi Reflejo introduced Aguilera to the general public as a "fearless" and "versatile" artist, and also "played a pivotal role in the expansion of Spanish-language music within today's American pop scene."
+In 2025, Billboard included Mi Reflejo on its list of the Top Latin Albums of the 21st Century.